Tuttu7/IMAP-SYNC/README.md

 --ssl1   |  Use a SSL connection on host1.
 On by default if possible --ssl2   |  Use a SSL connection on host2.
 On by default if possible --noauthmd5 | Don’t use MD5 authentification
+--tls1  | imapsync to use TLS on the source server, --tls2 will specify TLS on the destination server